yetanotherfrancisdeveloper/recommender-systems-bibliometric-analysis/README.md

 `pipenv run main.py`

+You can also specify two arguments:

+- `-skip_data_viz`: if 'False' it will run a part of the code that will produce some nice plots of the data and will save them in the 'plots' directory.
+The default value for this is 'True' and you do not need to specify it when you run the code.
+If specified it will turn the value to 'False'.
+You don't need to pass any parameter to this argument.
+- `-clustering_model`: the default value is 'lda'.
+You can also opt for 'keyber' and 'dbscan' to obtain the results from these models instead.

+### Example

+`pipenv run main.py -skip_data_viz -clustering_model keybert`

+In this way you are making the plots that are going to be saved in the 'plots' directory, and you are using keybert to get the keywords for each cluster.

+`pipenv run main.py -clustering_model dbscan`

+In this case you are not making plots of the data, and you are using DBScan to cluster the papers.

+`pipenv run main.py`

+And if you run the code like this, you won't make the plots and you will use Latent Dirichlet Allocation (LDA) to cluster the papers.

 ## Some of our results

 We scraped all the papers published in open access in the last 5 years that treated